-8. The crosswalk and the immediate surroundings at the north entrance to the school property on Third Ave have numerous infrastructure deficiencies, including:

-- A low-visibility, transverse crosswalk - A curb ramp that doesn't align with the crosswalk - Parking encroaches on the crosswalk, blocking the view of pedestrians - Curb ramps that are missing tactile warning pads to provide tactile feedback for the visually impaired - Parents parking in front of the alley on the northwestern corner of the building during drop-off/ pick-up, creating access issues at the preschool
+FINDING RECOMMENDATION IMPLEMENTING AGENCY 8.
+The crosswalk and the immediate surroundings at the north entrance to the school property on Third Ave have numerous infrastructure deficiencies, including: Install concrete curb extensions with updated curb ramps (including tactile warning pads) to improve accessibility and visibility of pedestrians waiting to cross.
+Ensure that drainage is updated appropriately.
+City of San Bruno, School A low-visibility, transverse crosswalk A curb ramp that doesn't align with the crosswalk Use a red-painted curb to indicate a no- parking zone from the crosswalk to 50 feet to the north of the crosswalk (on both sides).
+Parking encroaches on the crosswalk, blocking the view of pedestrians Install a high-visibility crosswalk to discourage vehicles encroaching on the crosswalk.
+Curb ramps that are missing tactile warning pads to provide tactile feedback for the visually impaired Add a barrier across the entrance to the alley that allows emergency vehicle access but deters parents from parking there, such as removable or flexible bollards.
+Parents parking in front of the alley on the northwestern corner of the building during drop-off/ pick-up, creating access issues at the preschool